sky-shift/skyshift/docs/source/cli/exec.rst

 Role of the Command
 -------------------

-The `exec` command in SkyFlow serves multiple purposes:
+The `exec` command in SkyShift serves multiple purposes:

 - **Debugging and Troubleshooting**: Quickly diagnose and resolve issues by running diagnostic commands or accessing logs within containers.
 - **Operational Management**: Perform operational tasks such as database migrations, configuration changes, or updates directly within containers.